-Course offerings will be subject to need, available resources, security concerns, available space, and incarcerated person classification, and may include the following:
+Course offerings will be subject to need, available resources, security concerns, available space, and incarcerated person classification and may include the following:

-- (a) Basic education, preparation for a high school equivalency credential

-- (b) English as a second language (ESL)

-- (c) Basic literacy

-- (d) Substance abuse and healthy lifestyles education

-- (e) Parenting courses

-- (f) Basic computer instruction

-- (g) Basic life skills

-- (h) Vocational skills such as:

-- 1. Cooking and food services

-- 2. Landscaping, horticulture

-- 3. Basic woodworking

-- 4. Auto body and painting

-- 5. Basic auto repair

-- 6. Basic office skills

-- (i) Other courses as deemed appropriate by the Programs Coordinator
+- (a) Basic education, preparation for a high school equivalency credential. - (b) Substance abuse and healthy lifestyles education. - (c) Parenting courses. - (d) Basic life skills. - (e) Vocational skills such as: - 1.
+Food Handlers course as determined by classification and mixing of the incarcerated population. - (f) Other courses as deemed appropriate by the Programs Coordinator. - (g) As courses are added to the vocational programming, they will be added to this policy upon implementation.